Does the order of the criteria as listed in the rule matter?

 Note: Keep in mind that the order of the rules in the overall list of workflow and escalation rules is important in determining which rule will take effect.

-For more information on Business Rules, refer to the 'Overview of Business Rules' section in online documentation for the version your site is currently running.
+For more information on Business Rules, refer to the 'Overview of Business Rules' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.